V-Sekai/manuals/decisions/20211031-vmd-on-vrm-animationtree-node.md

-# VMD on VRM AnimationTree Node
+# Draft: VMD on VRM AnimationTree Node

 ### Context and Problem Statement